nokeeo/donald-pinckney.github.io/_posts/metal/2018-07-05-metal-intro-1.md

 var renderer: Renderer!
 ```

-At the end of the `viewDidLoad` function we create an instance of the `Renderer` class, and configure the `delegate` property:
+At the end of the `viewDidLoad` function we create an instance of the `Renderer` class and configure the `delegate` property:

 ```swift
 guard let tempRenderer = Renderer(mtkView: mtkView) else {